flurie/sdp/README.md

 Currently there are only three data structures in SDP:
 - standard lists ([])
 - "lazy" arrays (Array)
-- expanded lists (Unrolled, "lazy") but strict arrays and expanded byte lists, matrices, bitmaps, trees, sequences, dictionaries, and prefix trees.
+- unrolled linked lists (Unrolled, "lazy") but strict arrays and expanded byte lists, matrices, bitmaps, trees, sequences, dictionaries, and prefix trees.